rokkro/tmat/README.md

 4. MongoDB must be running to use most of the functions of this program.
 5. I don't reccomend you modify, delete, or insert into the `local` or `admin` collections unless you know what you're doing.

-  #### Tweet Streaming:
+  #### Tweet Duplicates and Filtering:
- 1. Tweepy is used as the Python module to interface with the Twitter API.
- 2. Retrieves new tweets created while the program is running.
- 3. Filters out retweets, quoted retweets, replies, and incomplete tweets(does not contain "created_at" date in JSON data).
+ 1. Filters out retweets, quoted retweets, replies, and incomplete tweets(does not contain "created_at" date in JSON data).
+ 2. MongoDB's cursor sorting feature is used with its "textscore" comparison values to sort the most likely duplicates first.
+This eliminates the need to search the entire unordered collection for a match.
+Instead, the max tweets searched is defined by the `tweet_duplicate_limit` in `config.py`.
+ 3. Most of the time, the first tweet compared will be a duplicate.
  4. Duplicates are found by removing punctuation and spaces from the new tweet and the current tweet to be tested.
-Using Python's `SequenceMatcher` and the user defined similarity threshold, the tweet's text is compared to all other tweets in the current collection.
+Using Python's `SequenceMatcher` and the `tweet_similarity_threshold` in `config.py`, the tweet's text is compared to all other tweets in the current collection.
 If a duplicate is found, the two tweets are compared.
 The tweet with the most favorites is kept.
 If they have the same number of favorites, such as when tweet streaming, the older tweet is kept.

+  #### Tweet Streaming:
+ 1. Tweepy is used as the Python module to interface with the Twitter API.
+ 2. Retrieves new tweets created while the program is running.
- 5. Tweet data from the Twitter API is inserted into the specified MongoDB database and collection, in a JSON-like format.
+ 3. Tweet data from the Twitter API is inserted into the specified MongoDB database and collection, in a JSON-like format.
- 6. Incomplete Read error occurs when the API needs to "catch up" to the latest tweets.
+ 4. Incomplete Read error occurs when the API needs to "catch up" to the latest tweets.
 Some tweets are skipped when this occurs.
-      Adding more filters (language, follower, etc.) supposedly increases the frequency of this error.
+Adding more search filters (language, follower, etc.) supposedly increases the frequency of this error.
- 7. Queries using both the follower and search term options, will retrieve ANY new tweets from the specified user, and ANY  new tweets from any user who tweets the specified search term.
+ 5. Queries using both the follower and search term options, will retrieve ANY new tweets from the specified user, and ANY  new tweets from any user who tweets the specified search term.

   #### Historic Tweet Gathering: